Tonga

 Fuaʻamotu International Airport, 20 kilometres from Nukuʻalofa, is Tonga’s main air transport hub.

-There are daily connections to Fiji (Nadi and Suva with Fiji Airways) and New Zealand (Auckland with Air New Zealand).
+There are daily flights to Fiji (Nadi and Suva with Fiji Airways) and New Zealand (Auckland with Air New Zealand).

-However, there are often flight delays or significant schedule changes, even a few hours before departure.
+However, flights are often delayed or subject to major schedule changes, even a few hours before departure.

-There are no public buses connecting the airport with the city, but hotels and hostels use reserved or shared taxis.
+There are no public buses between the airport and the city, but hotels and hostels use reserved or shared taxis.

 The central bus station is located on Vuna Road.

-Services are operated by private companies but rates are imposed by the government.
+Services are operated by private companies, but fares are set by the government.

-Drivers decide timetables and stops are sometimes “on call”.
+Drivers set the timetables and stops are sometimes “on call”.

-This means that you phone the driver and ask him what time the bus will arrive…
+This means that you have to call the driver and ask him when the bus will arrive…

 There are no railways or trams in Tonga.

-The port of Nukuʻalofa is the only deep-water port on the island.
+The harbour of Nukuʻalofa is the only deep water port on the island.

-Dock number 42 is used by fishermen and ferries between islands.
+Dock number 42 is used by fishermen and inter-island ferries.

-There are usually two daily connections to Eua and two a week to Haʻapai and Vavaʻu.
+There are usually two daily connections to Eua and two weekly services to Haʻapai and Vavaʻu.

-Some private boat owners provide services to smaller islands such as Nomuka and Eueiki.
+Some private boat owners offer services to smaller islands such as Nomuka and Eueiki.

-From approximately July to October, humpback whales leave Antarctica and migrate to the peaceful waters of Tonga to breed, have their babies, wean them and then quietly leave to the South Pole.
+From around July to October, humpback whales leave Antarctica and migrate to the peaceful waters of Tonga to breed, give birth and wean their calves before quietly making their way to the South Pole.

-During these months in the archipelago you can enjoy the incredible experience of swimming with whales.
+During these months in the archipelago you can enjoy the incredible experience of swimming with the whales.

-I have always disliked circuses, zoos and aquariums, but travelling has increased my desire to see free animals in their habitat.
+I have always disliked circuses, zoos and aquariums, but travelling has increased my desire to see wild animals in their natural habitat.

-Swimming with whales is probably part of what is incorrectly called “animal tourism“.
+Swimming with whales is probably part of what is wrongly called “animal tourism“.

-I’ve researched how ethical this activity is: the opinions about it are obviously opposite and conflicting but in my opinion the positive aspects for the whales are greater than the damage that could be caused.
+I’ve researched the ethics of this activity: opinions are obviously divided and conflicting, but in my opinion the positive aspects for the whales outweigh the damage that could be caused.

-You have to think that the foreigners who come here for “extreme whale whatching“, guarantee the necessary amount of money for many Tongans.
+You have to remember that the foreigners who come here for the “extreme whale whatching“, guarantee the necessary amount of money for many Tongans.

-The local community lives thanks to the whales and has every reason to continue with every decision to allow humpback whales to frequent these seas.
+The local community lives thanks to the whales and has every reason to continue with any decision to allow humpback whales to visit these seas.

-The alternative for them would be to surrender to pressure from the many whalers who pay better.
+The alternative for them would be to succumb to pressure from the many whalers who pay better.

-Commercial hunting of whales is banned in most countries, but others continue undisturbed, putting them at risk.
+Commercial hunting of whales has been banned in most countries, but others continue undisturbed, putting whales at risk.

 These countries, led by Japan, are constantly asking Tonga and other Pacific islands to allow them to hunt whales in their waters.

-If the whales became extinct (or chose calmer waters for their survival) Tonga’s economy would lose both tourism and hunter support.
+If the whales were to die out (or choose calmer waters to survive), Tonga’s economy would lose both tourism and the support of hunters.

-Tonga has become a destination for my trip to Oceania specifically to realise my dream of whale watching up close.
+Tonga has become a destination for my trip to Oceania specifically to realise my dream of seeing whales up close

-Since this is the motivation that attracts most foreign travellers and tourists here, all hotels and hostels (but also some bars and restaurants) have special tours.
+As this is the motivation that attracts most foreign travellers and tourists here, all hotels and hostels (as well as some bars and restaurants) have special tours.

-My advice is to go directly to the port and talk to the various boats.
+My advice is to go directly to the port and talk to the different boats.

 The most important aspect to consider, however, is the size of the boat.

-The rules are in fact very strict and inflexible: only one boat at a time, the one that sees them first, can approach the whales, with the engines turned to minimum and stopping at a distance of at least 300 metres.
+The rules are in fact very strict and inflexible: only one boat at a time, the one that sees the whales first, can approach the whales, with the engines turned down to minimum and stopping at a distance of at least 300 metres away.

-No more than 4 people can enter the water and swim quickly to get to them but always staying a few metres away.
+No more than 4 people can enter the water and swim quickly towards the whales, always staying a few metres away.

-If curiosity, especially of the puppy, makes them get too close, you must move back.
-Unfortunately, it’s always better that it doesn’t get used to the presence of humans and never trusts him.
+Unfortunately, it’s always better if they don’t get used to the presence of humans and never trust them.

-To enjoy this unforgettable experience, it is very important to get on a small boat and not a big one.
+To enjoy this unforgettable experience, it is very important to go on a small boat and not a big one.

-If you choose a boat for 20 people or more, you will certainly save some money, but you may not swim with the whales.
+If you choose a boat for 20 people or more, you will certainly save some money, but you may not be able to swim with the whales.

-If you enter the water first, you are almost certain to get close to the whales but, at the same time, you can’t stay long to give way to the other people on board.
+If you enter the water first, you’ll almost certainly get close to the whales, but you won’t be able to stay long enough to make way for the other people on board.

-If, however, you are among the last in line, there is a great risk that the whales will leave before you have dived in.
+On the other hand, if you are one of the last to go in, there is a great risk that the whales will leave before you get in.

-That’s why I was happy with the choice I made with Taufatahi Charters.
+That’s why I was happy with my choice of Taufatahi Charters.

-The 8-passenger boat (but that day we were only 5) allowed me to stay in the water for almost an hour, about 3 metres away from the whales.
+The 8-passenger boat (but there were only 5 of us that day) allowed me to stay in the water for almost an hour, about 3 metres from the whales.

 Seeing them up close and hearing the whales sing was a wonderful experience, even though I didn’t see them jump.

-Well, when I was in the water I saw one coming fast from the deep, probably the male, but I had to focus on moving out of the way to save myself from being swept away rather than standing still and admiring his jump!
+Well, when I was in the water I saw one come out of the deep fast, probably the male, but I had to concentrate on moving out of the way to avoid being swept away rather than standing still and admiring his jump!

 Maybe another time…

-The dusty capital of the Kingdom of Tonga, which translates as ‘house of love’ in the local language, is located in the northern part of the island of Tongatapu.
+The dusty capital of the Kingdom of Tonga, which means ‘house of love’ in the local language, is located in the northern part of the island of Tongatapu.

 British Captain James Cook arrived here on 10 June 1777.